When you live somewhere long enough, the culture begins to rub off on you.

 While there is nothing wrong with shopping, moving to Croatia really opened my eyes to the fact that I, personally, do not really need all of the items society tells me I need.

 In the US it was so common to mindlessly go shopping at places like TJ Maxx and Target (still miss those stores!) and purchase things I didn’t necessarily need just cuz’.
 After living in Croatia, my previous habit of impulse-buying has severely decreased.
-Now when I do buy something, I try to make sure it is something that will either last me a long time or that I can’t live without.
+Now when I do buy something, I try to make sure it is a product that will either last me a long time or that I can’t live without.